Bring your phone numbers to CallTrackingMetrics

 Did you know that you can port your phone numbers away from your current call tracking company or phone carrier into the CallTrackingMetrics system so that you can use them as advertising tracking numbers?
 This is a great way to ensure that you are able to continue to use numbers you have had for a long time and you don’t have to miss out on customers who have those numbers saved.

-The process usually only takes two to four weeks and is currently available in the U.S. and Canada.
+The process usually only takes two to four weeks and is currently available in the U.S. and over 25 additional countries.
 It is a simple process to start once you create your CallTrackingMetrics account.
 We will provide you an exact port over date and your numbers can stay active during the entire process.
 This allows you to keep your long-standing phone numbers and use them as advertising call tracking numbers.

 What is an LOA?